-For Produc ts Without a Country of Origin Label (name of manufacturer or distributor) certifies that (product) contains omestically produced agricultural products, by weight or volume, excluding water occessed in the United States.
-Signed (should be signed by authorized company representative) For Non- D Oomestic Products 1. " 2. " (product) is not available domestically, in the quantity requested, at this time" (product) is not produced in the United States". statements market repo justification ponsibility of the school food service authority to verify the accuracy of these by a third party, such as USDA Agricultural Marketing Service's (AMS) weekly ort at https://marketnews.usda.gov or other acceptable means and document the for purchasing each non-domestic product.
-Justification documentation should be at the local district for review by state auditors. requested o actice for the local district to try to find other domestic sources of the product or substitute the product for a domestic item, if feasible (domestic peaches for tic bananas).
+For Products Without a Country of Origin Label

+\\\\\(name of manufacturer or distributor) certifies that \\\\\\ (product) contains over 51% domestically produced agricultural products, by weight or volume, excluding water and was processed in the United States.

+Signed \\\\\\ (should be signed by authorized company representative)

+For Non- Domestic Products

+"\\\\\\ (product) is not available domestically, in the quantity requested, at this time". "\\\\\\ (product) is not produced in the United States".

+It is the responsibility of the school food service authority to verify the accuracy of these statements by a third party, such as USDA Agricultural Marketing Service's (AMS) weekly market report at https://marketnews.usda.gov or other acceptable means and document the justification for purchasing each non-domestic product.
+Justification documentation should be kept on file at the local district for review by state auditors.

+It is best practice for the local district to try to find other domestic sources of the product requested or substitute the product for a domestic item, if feasible (domestic peaches for non-domestic bananas).